fortheusers/libget/README.md

 # get
 [![Build Status](https://travis-ci.org/vgmoose/get.svg?branch=master)](https://travis-ci.org/vgmoose/get)

-get is a WIP mini package manager.
-It's my intent to use this as the backend to [Homebrew App Store](http://github.com/vgmoose/hbas) to allow more formal package management.
+get is a mini package manager that is used as the backend to [Homebrew App Store](http://github.com/vgmoose/hbas) to allow more formal package management.

 ## Why?
 **get** is intended for use in smaller systems, such as homebrew'd video game consoles, where there is code execution but not a full stack of tools that package managers usually utilize, such as shell scripts or external libraries.

-For early documentation, metadata syntax, and repo setup, see [the wiki](https://github.com/vgmoose/get/wiki).
+For documentation, metadata syntax, and repo setup, see [the wiki](https://github.com/vgmoose/get/wiki).

 ## Usage
 ### Setting up repos